Content Pack Installation

 In this example, we want to install the

-Impossible Traveler Premium Contentpack, but we already have a custom playbook with the same name/ID.
-When we try to install the Content Pack, installation fails:
+Impossible Travelerpremium pack, but we already have a custom playbook with the same name/ID.
+When we try to install the premium pack, installation fails:

 view errors, you can see the error: